The river Lyon enjoys clean, clear water, good for fish amongst other wildlife.

 We recommend waders for trout fishing, but with a decent cast and a pair of wellies you will be able to access most of the best water.

-As with salmon fishing, priority for trout permits (which will only set you back £10) is given to those staying on the estate, in either Chesthill House (sleeps 16) or Gardener’s Cottage (sleeps 4).
-Fishing is not permitted without a permit.
+As with salmon fishing, priority for trout permits is given to those staying on the estate, in either Chesthill House (sleeps 16, no charge for trout permits) or Gardener’s Cottage (sleeps 4, trout permits £10 per day per rod).